jockee/lang/lang.md

       - we cant know in parsing whether functions are fully applied
       - when evaluating, we can return a lambda'd pipe if partial?
       - composing with pipes - require parens?

+# MID

+  - read in functions from HFI straight into std lib?
+    - difficult to do into modules?
+  - import module "non-qualified"
+  - monoid for use with `join` for instance
   - function from implementation overrides trait function (efficient `length` for strings, for instance)
-  - pattern matching
-    - dict partial - spread operator
-  - destructuring
-    - nested extension: within tuple/list

-  ## USABILITY
-  - TODO: sockets, for tcp server

-  ## PARSING
-  - TODO: Type classes/traits:
+  - Type classes/traits:
     * Num? (arithmetic)
       * Add Num constraint to function doing addition

-  - TODO: (STATIC) TYPE SYSTEM #typesystem
+  - (STATIC) TYPE SYSTEM [typesystem]
-    - TODO: if function is defined with set list in a position, that argument must be a list for all definitions
+    - if function is defined with set list in a position, that argument must be a list for all definitions
-    - TODO: handle lists and tuples as input types
+    - handle lists and tuples as input types
-    - TODO: handle tuple, dict, list
+    - handle tuple, dict, list
-    - TODO: handle functions as input types
+    - handle functions as input types
-    - TODO: check return type on return - after `evalIn`
+    - check return type on return - after `evalIn`
-    - TODO: parse nested type definition
+    - parse nested type definition
+  - sockets, for tcp server [usability]

 # BACKLOG